|Index|SAP Edge Integration Cell on SUSE

 IMPORTANT

 The instructions below describe only one variant of installing PostgreSQL.
 There are other possible ways to set up PostgreSQL which are not covered in this guide.
 It is also possible to install PostgreSQL as a single instance on the operating system.
-We will focus on installing PostgreSQL in a Kubernetes cluster as we also need a Redis database and we will clustering that together.
+We will focus on installing PostgreSQL in a Kubernetes cluster, as we also need a Redis database, and we will clustering that together.

-9.4.1 Deploying PostgreSQL
+10.4.1 Deploying PostgreSQL

-Even though PostgreSQL is available for deployment using the Rancher Prime Apps, we recommend to use the Rancher Application Collection.
+Even though PostgreSQL is available for deployment using the SUSE Rancher Prime Apps, we recommend to use the Rancher Application Collection.
 The PostgreSQL chart can be found at https://apps.rancher.io/applications/postgresql.

-9.4.2 Creating Secret for Rancher Application Collection
+10.4.2 Creating secret for Rancher Application Collection

 First, create a namespace and the imagePullSecret for installing the PostgreSQL database onto the cluster.

-$ kubectl create namespace postgresql
+kubectl create namespace postgresql

-9.4.2.2 Installing the application
+10.4.2.2 Installing the application

 global: